gusgad/DevTools/README.md

 * siriwave | The Apple® Siri wave-form replicated in a JS library. - https://github.com/kopiro/siriwave
 * ScrollTrigger | Let your page react to scroll changes - https://github.com/terwanerik/ScrollTrigger
 * creepyface | A Javascript library that makes your face follow the pointer. - https://github.com/4lejandrito/creepyface
+* simpleParallax | Simple and tiny JavaScript library which adds parallax animations on any images - https://github.com/geosigno/simpleParallax/